hadassadanesh/Android_app_remote_joystick/README.md

 # Android_app_remote_joystick

 # Brief explanation of the project
-At this program we developed android application with MVVM architecture.
+At this project we developed android application with MVVM architecture.
 This application constitutes remote control for Joystick in flight simulator.
 The communication protocol- once the flight simulator, at the server side, get strings with instructions from the client, it moves the airplane in the flight simulator as a reaction.